Reinforcement Learning Improves Traversal of Parametric Knowledge in LLMs: Related Works

 \subsection{The Alignment Tax and Factual Degradation}

 The trade-off between alignment and factual accuracy has been extensively explored. \citet{lin2024mitigating} introduced the concept of ``alignment tax'', showing systematic degradation on factual benchmarks as RLHF reward strength increases. \citet{openai2023gpt4} similarly reported that RLHF ``does not improve exam performance (without active effort, it actually degrades it)'' and can reduce calibration.
-Mechanistic analyses in \citet{ghosh2024closer} reveal that instruction tuning primarily adjusts style rather than new knowledge, with responses generated from pre-trained knowledge consistently outperforming those from models learning new knowledge through instruction tuning.
-Both \citet{liu2025knowledge} and \citet{hu2024understanding} show that base models' parametric knowledge originates from pre-training while aligned models learn how to express it.
+Mechanistic analyses in \citet{ghosh2024closer} reveal that instruction tuning primarily adjusts style rather than new knowledge.
+In particular, responses generated from pre-trained knowledge consistently outperform those from models learning new knowledge through instruction tuning.
+Both \citet{liu2025knowledge} and \citet{hu2024understanding} show that base models' parametric knowledge originates from pretraining while aligned models learn how to express it.
 In addition, \citet{liu2025knowledge} shows that training directly from base models mitigates knowledge forgetting and alignment tax incurred by SFT-based distillation.
 Recent work by \citet{sorensen2024beyond} shows a trade-off in Reinforcement Learning from Verifiable Rewards (RLVR): while optimizing for verifiable rewards improves reasoning on targeted tasks, it can degrade general capabilities acquired from pretraining and increase hallucinations.

-While these studies document factual degradation from alignment, our work reveals a contrasting phenomenon: RL-enhanced models \emph{outperform} their base counterparts on structured knowledge recall tasks.
-This apparent contradiction suggests that alignment tax may not uniformly affect all forms of parametric knowledge retrieval—particularly when retrieval demands systematic navigation through hierarchical structures rather than direct factual recall.
+While these studies document factual degradation from alignment, our work reveals a contrasting phenomenon: reasoning models \emph{outperform} their base counterparts on structured knowledge recall.
+This suggests that alignment tax may not uniformly affect all forms of parametric knowledge retrieval, especially when retrieval needs systematic navigation rather than direct factual recall.